Views: 0 Author: Site Editor Publish Time: 2026-01-19 Origin: Site

 This explains why two dryers with similar temperatures can feel very different in real use.

 Drying hair is not about “burning water away.”
-Heat works by making water molecules move easier, allowing moisture to evaporate faster.
+Heat works by making water molecules move more easily, allowing moisture to evaporate faster.

 As long as hair is wet, a significant portion of heat energy is consumed by evaporation instead of overheating the hair fiber.